 Space!
 In a tiny house space prioritization is everything.
 A folding glass wall immediately increases your living area by extending it to the outdoors.
 A big concept within the tiny house movement is indoor/outdoor living, with a flexible opening the outdoors are practically within arm’s reach.

 Another huge benefit of folding glass walls is their energy efficiency.
 Design and engineering efforts have focused on improving glass walls to withstand harsh winds and heavy rain without affecting the interior environment of the home.
 Systems like the SL60 can accommodate triple paned glass for additional thermal performance in colder environments and features an insulating aluminum core.
-Save on energy bills by decreasing your heater usage in the winter and by allowing cool natural air to seep through on hot summers days.
+Save on energy bills by decreasing your heater usage in the winter and by allowing cool natural air to seep through on hot summer days.

 Other ways tiny living can benefit from a folding glass wall:

 - Smaller frames: Just this year, NanaWall introduced its NW Aluminum 840, featuring the slimmest frame available at just 3 7/8 inches.
-Save even more on energy bills by allowing more light to filter into your home and enjoy picture-perfect views to the outdoors with minimal framing and more glass.
+Save even more on energy bills by allowing more light to filter into your home and enjoy picture-perfect views of the outdoors with minimal framing and more glass.

-- Customizable: Choose from wood, aluminum or clad, inward/outward configurations (although we would recommend outward for a tiny house), panel sizes, sills, colors, wood finishes and more!
+- Customizable: Choose from wood, aluminum, or clad, inward/outward configurations (although we would recommend outward for a tiny house), panel sizes, sills, colors, wood finishes, and more!

 The tiny living movement doesn’t seem to be going anywhere.
-These little dwellings represent shifts in sustainable living, minimal housing costs and biophilic design.
+These little dwellings represent shifts in sustainable living, minimal housing costs, and biophilic design.
 Where minimal space is available, design and construction must aim their efforts towards flexible solutions to maximize the available space to its full potential.
 With their energy efficiency, customizability, and ability to open up spaces to the outdoors, folding glass walls can do just that.